-Intracranial hypotension, also known as craniospinal hypotension is defined as cerebrospinal fluid (CSF) pressure <7 cm H2O in patients with clinical presentation compatible with intracranial hypotension, which are postural headache, nausea, vomiting, neck pain, visual and hearing disturbances, and vertigo.
-It most commonly results from CSF leaks somewhere along the neuraxis.
+Intracranial hypotension, also known as craniospinal hypotension is defined as cerebrospinal fluid (CSF) pressure <7 cm H2O in patients with clinical presentation compatible with intracranial hypotension, namely, postural headache, nausea, vomiting, neck pain, visual and hearing disturbances, and vertigo.
+It most commonly results from a CSF leak somewhere along the neuraxis.

 Intracranial hypotension can broadly be divided into:

 - primary: usually referred to as spontaneous intracranial hypotension

 - secondary: iatrogenic (lumbar puncture or surgery), over-shunting due to diversion devices, or traumatic

 Spontaneous intracranial hypotension is typically encountered in middle age (30-50 years of age) and has a predilection for women (F:M, 2:1).
 Of interest, this is a similar demographic to pseudotumour cerebri, which is believed to be an unrecognised predisposing factor.

 Epidemiology of secondary intracranial hypotension is variable and matches that of the underlying cause.

 The condition often presents as a positional headache which is relieved by lying in a recumbent position, usually within 15-30 minutes 12.